ryandoyle5401/Budgetr/Weekly Updates/Week 9 Status Update.md

 1. N/A

 ### Progress - Mitkumar
+1. Working on the frontend of the trying to get the sign-in page working
 ### Issues - Mitkumar
+2. Getting errors when I try to get the sign-in page working.
 ## Individual Goals for Next Week
 ### Ryan
 1. Help resolve merge conflict issues